sakardhruvpatil/firmware/README.md

 ---

 **STM32 4-Motor Controller v2.0.0** - Professional Robotics Platform
-Built with ❤️ for the robotics community
+Built with dedication for the robotics community